product-science/docs/docs/website-docs/device-set-up-ios.md

 ![export-icon](../images/export-icon.png)

 -   Once share sheet appears, look for PS Companion app among sharing options
--   If PS Companion App is not shown, swipe all the way to the right and tap "more"
+-   If PS Companion App is not shown, swipe all the way to the right and tap "More"

 ![more-icon](../images/more-icon.png)